jwmarshall69/Portfolio/README.md

 ## 1. API Documentation

 I am currently dedicated to documenting open-source APIs with a focus on the following key areas:
-   -	Endpoint Descriptions: Clearly outlining the functionality and purpose of each API endpoint.
+   -	Endpoint Descriptions: Clearly outline the functionality and purpose of each API endpoint.
    -	Request and Response Structures: Offering comprehensive examples of API calls, detailing required parameters and expected responses.
-   -	Authentication Methods: Explaining the authentication process and highlighting the security measures in place.
+   -	Authentication Methods: Explain the authentication process and highlight the security measures.
-   -	Error Handling: Providing thorough documentation of common error codes and recommended solutions.
+   -	Error Handling: Providing thorough documentation of standard error codes and recommended solutions.

 ## 2. Project README Files

 I specialize in crafting comprehensive and well-structured README files that assist developers and users in quickly grasping the following:
    -	Project Purpose: Clearly articulating the objectives and scope of the project.
-   -	Installation, Configuration, and Execution: Providing step-by-step instructions on how to install, configure, and run the software.
+   -	Installation, Configuration, and Execution: This section provides step-by-step instructions on installing, configuring, and running the software.
    -	Contribution Guidelines: Outlining the process for contributing to open-source collaboration, including code of conduct and submission procedures.
-   -	Licensing and Essential Information: Detailing the project's license and any other crucial information.
+   -	Licensing and Essential Information: Detailing the project's license and other crucial information.

 ## 3. User Guides and Manuals